ucb-bar/fpga-zynq/README.md

     $ make fetch-images

-If you'd also like to try riscv-linux on rocket, run the following:

-    $ make fetch-riscv-linux

 Next, insert the SD card on the development system and copy over the images:

     $ make load-sd SD=path_to_mounted_sdcard